Terraform Azure: What it is, features, and examples

 In fact, there are several Terraform providers specific to the various types of Azure resources:

+- azurestack: the Azure Stack provider allows the management of specific resources in the cloud platform service of the same name, such as virtual machines, DNS, virtual networks and storage.
 As an Infrastructure as Code tool, the infrastructure managed by Terraform is configured in HCL (HashiCorp Configuration Language) code and is usually inserted into version control (such as Git) and integrated with CI/CD distribution pipelines for distribution automation.

 Terraform modules are a way to create blocks of Terraform HCL (HashiCorp Configuration Language) code that can be reused within a single Terraform project or even across multiple Terraform projects.